eyalz800/zpp_bits/README.md

 When using a vector or string, it automatically grows to the right size, however, with the above the data is limited to the boundaries of the arrays or spans.

+When creating the archive in any of the ways above, it is possible to pass a variadic number of parameters that control the archive behavior, such as for byte order, default size types, specifying append behavior and so on.
+This is discussed in the rest of the README.

 Constexpr Serialization
 -----------------------